-During the first 10in10 Duncan decided to do his own fundraising and with a couple of mates swam across and back over 10 lakes in under 10 hours.
+During the first 10in10 Duncan decided to do his own fundraising and swam across and back over 10 lakes in under 10 hours.

 Since then the 10in10 has gone from strength to strength.
 Each year he also undertake a challenge which keeps him focused and gives him motivation.
 These challenges have been all about adapting.